-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 On the other hand, you have thick or heavy body paint.
 Heavy paint is best if you want to have a texture or you want the paint to form an extra layer above the fabric.

-You can change the consistency of the paint using additive and you can make heavy body paint thinner using just water.
+You can change the consistency of the paint using additives and you can make heavy body paint thinner using just water.

 -